-The method used to extract the real power information from the instantaneous power signal (that is, by low-pass filtering) is still valid even when the voltage and current signals are not in phase.
-Figure 17 displays the unity power factor condition and a displacement power factor (DPF) = 0.5 (a current signal lagging the voltage by 60°).
-Assuming that the voltage and current waveforms are sinusoidal, the real power component of the instantaneous power signal (that is, the dc term) is given by
+The method used to extract the real power information from the instantaneous power signal (that is, by low-pass filtering) is valid even when the voltage and current signals are not in phase.
+Figure 16 displays the unity power factor condition and a displacement power factor (DPF) = 0.5; that is, the current signal lagging the voltage by 60°.
+Assuming the voltage and current waveforms are sinusoidal, the real power component of the instantaneous power signal (the dc term) is given by